-Dr. Bakshi will review your medical history and determine the best course of action for long-term pain relief.
+The specialist will review your medical history and determine the best course of action for long-term pain relief.

 Nerve blocks are very safe, though they do carry risks.
 You may experience mild side effects including bruising, tenderness, or numbness.
 Before the numbness wears off, you should be careful to avoid injuring yourself accidentally.
 We will also help you determine any other risks or side effects based on your medical history and other factors.

 Our patients' health and safety is our number one priority.
 Our office continues to be open for all email, telephone, and online inquiries.
 You can call us at 646-916-3962 or contact us via email to schedule your virtual telemedicine or in-person visit.
 Our doctors will be holding regular office hours for virtual video consultations and follow-up visits that permit you to stay in the comfort of your own home, utilizing your computer, tablet, or mobile device.